Bulk upload dataset records

 Overview

-Understand the Excel template
+Prepare the Excel template

-Bulk upload datasets
+Bulk upload dataset records

 To add datasets in bulk, you must be an Editor or have the permission to add datasets.
 Check your permissions.